QBRC/iviewer_laravel_copilot/README.md

 ## Introduction
 I-viewer copilot is a comprehensive online framework designed to address the needs of collaborative pathology analysis while harnessing the power of AI.
 I-viewer deployed advanced real-time AI-agents for different tasks and relies on MLLM for information integration and Human-AI collaboration.

-# iViewer Frontend Setup
+# I-Viewer Frontend Setup

-In order to use the iViewer frontend on your localhost or server, you may need to edit the following files after cloning the repository:
+In order to use the I-Viewer frontend on your localhost or server, you may need to edit the following files after cloning the repository:

 ## Configuration Files